-Join us onat DNA Lounge for , featuring all the new rising Bay Area talent!
-This month come check out up and coming dubstep sensation !
-Also joining us will be and many other local artists that are ready to lay down some heavy bass lines and fat beats.
+Join us on DATE at DNA Lounge for PARTY, featuring all the new rising Bay Area talent!
+This month come check out up and coming dubstep sensation SOMEONE!
+Also joining us will be SOMEONE ELSE and many other local artists that are ready to lay down some heavy bass lines and fat beats.

 The "I will assert greatness without saying anything" blurb:

-Three Bay Areabands, , and , come together under one roof at DNA Lounge for an incredible showcase on Thursday, .
-Expanding the beautiful realm between , these hand-picked bands push the boundaries of buzz bands right through to the bigger picture: great indie music, created by lovers of great indie music.
+Three Bay Area GENRE bands, A, B and C, come together under one roof at DNA Lounge for an incredible showcase on Thursday, SOME DATE.
+Expanding the beautiful realm between SOME GENRES, these hand-picked bands push the boundaries of buzz bands right through to the bigger picture: great indie music, created by lovers of great indie music.

 The "appeal to authority" blurb:

-is the name of 's -year-old producer, . works out of his bedroom creating his unique brand of music.
-His music has been featured on and many more.
-His breakout album has gained worldwide praise and attention from superstars like and many more.
+BAND is the name of CITY's AGE-year-old producer, REAL NAME.
+NAME works out of his bedroom creating his unique brand of music.
+His music has been featured on LONG LIST OF WEB SITES YOU DON'T READ and many more.
+His breakout album has gained worldwide praise and attention from superstars like THREE FAMOUS PEOPLE and many more.
 Don't miss this rare showcase of raw talent!

 This one's evocative, I guess, in that I can actually smell the dirty scalp and ball-sweat and skunk-weed just from reading it:

-has been in the right place at the right time.
-The avid skater met esteemed workaholic producers and a 2007 in and later became immersed in weekly hot spot , witnessing the tear it up on the regular.
-An forced to take a year off from skating, which allowed him to focus on his music.
-He eventually ended up rooming with and , absorbing the rampaging, wonkily funky sounds he heard in his living space and then peace-ing them out into more blissful configurations.
+DUDE has been in the right place at the right time.
+The avid skater met esteemed workaholic producers WHO? and WHO? a 2007 PARTY in CITY and later became immersed in CITY'S weekly hot spot CLUB, witnessing the SOME DJs tear it up on the regular.
+An INJURY forced DUDE to take a year off from skating, which allowed him to focus on his music.
+He eventually ended up rooming with WHO? and WHO?, absorbing the rampaging, wonkily funky sounds he heard in his living space and then peace-ing them out into more blissful configurations.

 The "exhaustive timeline and list of members" blurb:

-was founded by and in 2004 as an outlet for experimenting with electronic music.
-With the addition of in 2005, released their first album on the label in 2006.
-After several weeks of topping and a handful of shows in the U.S. and Mexico, went on a long hiatus while starting putting together material that would advance and not copy other electronic music.
-In 2010 joined and the genre-bending album was written and conceived.
-Upon the release of in 2011 divided audiences and critics.
+BAND was founded by DUDE and OTHER DUDE in 2004 as an outlet for experimenting with electronic music.
+With the addition of THIRD DUDE in 2005, BAND released their first album WHATEVER on the WHO CARES label in 2006.
+After several weeks of topping SOME INDUSTRY CHART YOU'VE NEVER HEARD OF and a handful of shows in the U.S. and Mexico, BAND went on a long hiatus while DUDE starting putting together material that would advance and not copy other electronic music.
+In 2010 ANOTHER DUDE joined BAND and the genre-bending album WHATEVER was written and conceived.
+Upon the release of THAT AGAIN in 2011 BAND divided audiences and critics.